Cammarata: History

 The town is mentioned in 1141 in a document mentioning several Arabic localities, a sign that it was settled at least from the Islamic domination of the island.

 The county of Cammarata followed the history of Sicily under the Normans, the Hohenstaufen and the War of the Vespers.
+During the 14th and 15th centuries, the town supplied rock salt to nearby Palermo.

 In 1397 the count rebelled and the town was besieged by Bernardo Cabrera, general of king Martin II of Sicily.
 Later it was a fief of the Abatellis.